Cilantro Salad

 Comments

 My cilantro is growing like crazy right now, and anyone that grows it knows how quickly it can go to seed.
 I was happy to finally make this terrific recipe while my cilantro is so young, fresh and plentiful.
 I prepped everything early in the day, making it very quick to throw together at dinner time.
-Thank you Heidi!
+Thank you Heidi!5 stars

 Oaklandpat